TOWNSHEND -- A New Jersey developer now has some extra time to complete two planned hydroelectric plants on the West River.

 The plants’ projected output -- a combined 3.1 megawatts -- is modest.
-But an Eagle Creek executive has said the facilities’ size and locations were positive attributes for the company, which was founded in 2010.

 In a recent interview, Chief Executive Officer Bud Cherry said "additions to existing Army Corps of Engineers dams represent one of the principal areas of growth" for Eagle Creek.